The International Arbitration Review: Luxembourg

 Legislation: an upcoming arbitration law

-This reform of the law is an important step in the development of arbitration in Luxembourg as it takes into account the recent changes in French, Belgian and Luxemboug law and will definitively modernise Luxembourg's arbitration law.
+This reform of the law is an important step in the development of arbitration in Luxembourg as it takes into account the recent changes in French, Belgian and Luxembourg law and will definitively modernise Luxembourg's arbitration law to align it with international arbitration standards.

 Arbitration institution rules: new rules of arbitration of the Chamber of Commerce